jpoehls/hulk/README.md

 **Hulk isn't ready for you yet.** I don't recommend using it unless you are hacking on it.

+The [hulk-example](http://github.com/jpoehls/hulk-example) is a good place to look if you want to get a feel for how a hulk site is structured.

 ## Site Structure

 Hulk reads and writes [all files with UTF-8 encoding](http://www.utf8everywhere.org/).
 Be sure to save your pages and layouts as UTF-8 to avoid encoding issues.